Running in Docker¶

 There are a few layers at work here, with the hierarchy represented by the list structure:

-- This is the bare minimum base Python layer for building up any further layers.cfgov-python-builder
+, the base Python layer for building up any further layers.
+It includes OS and Python-level application requirements.node-builder